-We will be commemorating the Centenary of the Armistice in Rothley with a number events, including the Casualty Walk, A Celebration of Harmony concert, and Service of Remembrance at Rothley Church.
+We commemorated the Centenary of the Armistice in Rothley with a number events, including the Casualty Walk, A Celebration of Harmony concert, and Service of Remembrance at Rothley Church.

 The Roll of Honour at Rothley Parish Church was refurbished in 2018, details are provided below.

-Charles Poole will be leading the Casualty Walk and will show where our casualties grew up, and also see some of the memorials, which were written about in Marion Vincent's book Rothley Remembers, Men & Memorials (copies are still available from Terry Sheppard for £15).
+Charles Poole led the Casualty Walk and showed where our casualties grew up, and also saw some of the memorials, which were written about in Marion Vincent's book Rothley Remembers, Men & Memorials (copies are still available from Terry Sheppard for £15).

-The concent will feature 33 men of the Grand Central Chorus barber shop ensemble, representing the 33 casualties listed on the Great War Reredos in the north aisle of the Rothley Church (view photo in new Window).
+The concent featured 33 men of the Grand Central Chorus barber shop ensemble, representing the 33 casualties listed on the Great War Reredos in the north aisle of the Rothley Church (view photo in new Window).

-Private Bull will again appear in his AIF uniforn, reading a letter from him to his parents, and calling out the words of the Ode of Remembrance after the trumpet sounds the Last Post.
-The Chorus has a special national award winning quartet called Finest Hour, singing two tear-jerking pieces including So Long Mother.
+Private Bull appeared again in his AIF uniforn, and reading a letter from him to his parents, and called out the words of the Ode of Remembrance after the trumpet sounds the Last Post.
+The Chorus had a special national award winning quartet called Finest Hour, who sang two tear-jerking pieces including So Long Mother.

 The restoration of the Roll of Honour during the centenary year of The Great War was the wish of the late John Sheppard DCM, who attended the church regularly and did much voluntary work for Rothley over many decades.
 The wooden memorial is located near the West Door (Tower).